 I love to eat a variation of this vitality-boosting salad for lunch most days.
 For a packed lunch put all the veggies including the garlic in a large lunchbox, store the dressing in a glass jar separately and put the fish or other topping in a glass or non-toxic container until ready to eat.
 The great thing about this is that because it doesn’t overload you with carbs (bread, grains, potatoes etc) you don’t tend to get that after-lunch sleepiness.
-For a change from tuna try a couple of boiled eggs, a mugful (150g cooked weight) chickpeas or beans (mixed with pesto and garlic) or a serving (80-100g) of smoked salmon or leftover roast chicken.
+For a change from tuna try a couple of boiled eggs, a cup of cooked butterbeans or beans (mixed with pesto and garlic) or a serving (80-100g) of smoked salmon or leftover roast chicken.
 Keep it interesting by changing around the types of leaves and the topping.

 1/2 a red/yellow pepper, de-seeded and sliced or cut in chunks